-- Support the installation of new safety-enhancing technology in general aviation aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment. - Continue implementation of new Airman Testing and Training Standards to improve airman training and testing by establishing an integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, and reference materials. - Work in partnership with industry on a data-driven approach to understand fatal accident causes and develop safety enhancements to mitigate the risk. - The General Aviation Joint Steering Committee (GAJSC) has developed 40 safety enhancements aimed at addressing the top causes of fatal accidents: loss of control-inflight and engine failure.
-These include technological improvements to engine performance, improved education and training for both pilots and mechanics, and outreach on a range of topics aimed at preventing loss of control and power plant failure related accidents.
-The GAJSC has started a new working group to study Controlled Flight Into Terrain (CFIT) which will result in additional safety enhancements.
-FAA will work with the GAJSC on continued implementation of safety enhancements. - The US Helicopter Safety Team (USHST) has approved 21 Helicopter Safety Enhancements (H-SE), and as of June 1, 2018, all 21 H-SEs have been initiated.
+- Support the installation of new safety-enhancing technology in general aviation aircraft by streamlining the certification and installation process and encouraging aircraft owners to install such equipment. - Along with new technology, human factors related to technology integration also need to be addressed.
+Moreover, the FAA needs to ٠ continue to focus on non-technical areas such as risk management and pilot/technician professionalism that affect safety regardless of the level of technology being employed. - Continue implementing new Airman Testing and Training Standards to improve airman training and testing by establishing an ٠ integrated, holistic airman certification system that clearly aligns testing with certification standards, guidance, and reference materials. - Work in partnership with industry on a data-driven approach to understand fatal accident causes and develop safety enhancements to mitigate the risk. - The General Aviation Joint Steering Committee (GAJSC) has developed 45 safety enhancements aimed at addressing the top causes of fatal accidents: loss of control-inflight and engine failure.
+These enhancements include technology, education and training, best practices, and outreach on a range of topics aimed at preventing loss of control and power plant failure-related accidents.
+The GAJSC's new working group to study Controlled Flight Into Terrain (CFIT) accidents has completed its analysis and will present new safety enhancements to the GAJSC for review.
+The FAA will work with the GAJSC to continue implementing safety enhancements. - The U.S. Helicopter Safety Team (USHST) has approved a total of 22 Helicopter Safety Enhancements (H-SE), and as of June 1, ٠ 2018, all 22 H-SEs have been initiated.
 These cover fatal accidents during Unintended Flight in Instrument Meteorological Conditions, Loss of Control-Inflight, and Low Altitude Operations.
 The USHST Outreach Program will focus on the top industry sectors with the highest percentage of fatal accidents.
+6

-Goal Structure & Strategies
+Goal Structure & Strategies for General Aviation (cont.)